 I adore healthy (whole grain, oil-free) muffins for an easy breakfast or satisfying mid-day snack, but I’m especially drawn lately to these little guys, because they bring savory to the occasion, as opposed to the usual sweet.

 I love the colors and the texture trio of crispy, creamy, and chewy.
-But it’s the zippy flavor from sautéed onions, jalapeño, and corn, along with wilted spinach and salsa that keep me coming back for more.
+But it’s the zippy flavor from sautéed onions, jalapeño, and corn (the corn is optional), along with wilted spinach and salsa that keep me coming back for more.
 Outstanding with a bowl of hot soup or chili, too.

 They are lovely to serve for brunch, or bring to tailgates, barbecues, and picnics.
 Extras freeze well, and can be warmed up later in the week.